Dan-Viner/LinuxWS/DesketopEnvironments/awesome/README.md

 Read the [FAQ](https://awesomewm.org/doc/api/documentation/90-FAQ.md.html) to start understanding how to work with awesome.

+**Note**: awesome can work well with other desktop environment.
+Check the arch-wiki for instructions

 ### Basic key-bindings

 * `<mod> + s`  - shows the help menu for basic operations